-Make these delicious iced gingerbread cookies recipe for Christmas, decorated with royal icing and perfectly spiced with gingerbread and molasses flavor.
+Make these delicious iced gingerbread cookies recipe for Christmas, decorated with powdered sugar icing and perfectly spiced with gingerbread and molasses flavor.
 They are absolutely delicious, tender on the inside and slightly crisp on the outside, the perfect gift for Christmas.

 These are definitely my favorite gingerbread cookies, to put at the very top of the holiday cookie list, no one can resist its warm spicy flavor and its soft texture on the inside and crisp edges.